qiangpipi/hello_kernel/README.md

 2. Build the kernel tree
 ```
 sudo make oldconfig (or make menuconfig)
-make
+sudo make
-make modules
+sudo make modules
-make modules_install
+sudo make modules_install
-make install (this will install new kernel into grub)
+sudo make install (this will install new kernel into grub)
 ```
 ####Try to use hello####
 ```